ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 - Scaling down RAM or CPU does not trigger restarts.

 - Disk cannot be scaled down.
+- Scaling between hosting models (Shared Compute, Isolated Compute, and Dedicated Cores) moves your deployment to new hosts.
+Your databases are restarted as part of that move.
+As your deployment is moved to a new host, this can also take longer than just adding more resources.
+Learn more about Shared Compute and Isolated Compute [here](/docs/cloud-databases?topic=cloud-databases-hosting-models).

-- A few scaling operations can be more long running than others.
-Enabling dedicated cores moves your deployment to its own host and can take longer than just adding more cores.
-Similarly, drastically increasing CPU, RAM, or Disk can take longer than smaller increases to account for provisioning more underlying hardware resources.
+- Similarly, drastically scaling up CPU, RAM, or Disk can take longer to run than small resource increases to account for provisioning more underlying hardware resources.

 - Scaling operations are logged in [{{site.data.keyword.at_full}}](/docs/databases-for-elasticsearch?topic=cloud-databases-activity-tracker).